ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-cli-tool.md

 ---
 layout: ballerina-persist-documentation-left-nav-pages-swanlake
-title: Persist CLI tool
+title: CLI tool
-description: The sections give details on the Persist CLI tool.
+description: The sections give details on the CLI tool.
 keywords: ballerina, programming language, ballerina packages, persist, persist cli tool, persist init, persist generate, persist migrate
 permalink: /learn/ballerina-persist/persist-cli/
 active: persist_cli
-intro: One of the main components of the bal persist feature is the CLI tool.
-This tool is used to initialize the project with the bal persist command and generate the required files.
+intro: The CLI tool is used to initialize the project with the bal persist command and generate the required files.
 redirect_from:
 - /learn/ballerina-persist/persist-cli/
 ---